shoesareme/shoesareme.github.io/mathlogic/blog/blog6.md

 \cdots
 $$

 We can define an analogous predecesor function.
-This allows us to achieve "loops"
+This allows us to achieve "loops".
+From here, recursion can be used and many other techniques.
+There is probably some proof for the strength of this system, but that will be left as an exercise to the reader.
+Overall, interesting system.
+Set theory is still better.